 I first started here at the start of 2023 on a placement for university and I loved it.
 I am currently studying to be a primary teacher and work here at the weekends alongside the team helping support families.

-You can find me in the Glenochil Visitors Centre for a chat and a tea!
+You can find me in the Visitor Centres for a chat and a tea!
 In my spare time I love going for walks and a coffee.